 I Already Own the Property in an LLC – Why Do I Need a Land Trust?
 LLCs are public record, so it is easy for people to look up the information on the LLC.
 The land trust agreement is not recorded, so nobody knows the identity of the beneficiary.

 What About the Insurance on the Property?
 You need to change the hazard insurance to name the new owner, the trust.
-The trustee, you, and the beneficiary needs to be named as additional insureds for liability.
+The trustee, you, and the beneficiary need to be named as additional insureds for liability.

 What If the Trustee Dies?
 The trust agreement names an alternate trustee if the trustee dies or is unable to serve.

 Can I Use the Land Trust Instead of a Living Trust?
-The land trusts owns the properties, then your living trust can be the beneficiaries of the land trusts.
+The land trusts own the properties, then your living trust can be the beneficiaries of the land trusts.
 For even greater protection, you can layer it one step further, by having the land trusts owned by one or more LLCs, which are in turn owned by your estate planning living trust.